Running the Game

 • Light hits advance 1 segment; hard hits advance 2.

-• All minions of the same type share one free ability per DM turn.
+• All minions of the same type share one soft move per DM turn.

 Use minions for guards, drones, individual hazards (anything the players can eliminate through focused effort).